Waterloo, Iowa: Library

-Pop culture
+In popular culture

 The 2015 film Carol uses Waterloo in a major plot point.

-The independent film Bros uses Waterloo as its main setting.
+In the 2022 film The Whale, the missionary Thomas, played by actor Ty Simpkins, says he was from Waterloo, Iowa.

+In the 2022 film The Menu, the Chef played by actor Ralph Fiennes, says he was from Waterloo, Iowa.

+Sports

+Waterloo hosted a National Basketball Association (NBA) franchise for the 1949–50 season, being one of the smaller cities to have had a major league franchise in a Big Four American sport.
+The Waterloo Hawks (who hold no relation to the Atlanta Hawks) were a founding member of the NBA (under that name), but folded after one season.

+Waterloo hosted the Waterloo Microbes and Waterloo Hawks teams of minor league baseball, with professional baseball play beginning in 1895.

+Waterloo is home to the junior ice hockey team Waterloo Black Hawks of the United States Hockey League.
+They play out of Young Arena.

+Waterloo is home to the summer collegiate baseball team Waterloo Bucks of the Northwoods League.
+The team was formed in 1995 and plays their home games at Riverfront Stadium (Waterloo).
+Until 1993, the stadium hosted a succession of professional minor league baseball teams.

+Waterloo is also home to the Iowa Woo, an arena football team of The Arena League.
+They play at The Hippodrome.

 Government

 Waterloo is administered by the mayor and council system of government.
 One council member is elected from each of Waterloo's five wards, and two are elected at-large.
 The current mayor is Quentin Hart.
 He is the city's first black mayor.

-The city holds elections to elect its mayor and city council every two years, in odd-numbered years.
+The city holds elections to elect its mayor and city council every two years, in odd-numbered off-year elections.
 Mayoral elections are held every two years, meanwhile each city council seat is up for grabs every four years.

 Education

 Hawkeye Community College is located in Waterloo.
 Neighboring Cedar Falls is home to the University of Northern Iowa.

 Almost all of the city is within the Waterloo Community School District.
 The three public high schools in the city are Waterloo West High School, Waterloo East High School, and Expo High School.
 Additionally, a portion of the city is within the Cedar Falls Community School District.

 Waterloo's private high schools are Waterloo Christian School and Columbus Catholic High School, which is supported by the Catholic parishes of Waterloo and Cedar Falls.
 Waterloo Christian is a non-denominational college preparatory school located on the grounds of Walnut Ridge Baptist Church.
-The school's colors are green and yellow, and its mascot is the "Regent."
+The school's colors are green and yellow, and its mascot is the "Regent".
 Columbus' mascot is the "Sailor", a connection to the school's namesake Christopher Columbus, and its colors are green and white.

 There is also a wide array of elementary and junior high schools in the area, with open enrollment available.